Disclosure: This content may contain affiliate links. Read my disclosure policy.

 I sorted my growing jumble of hiking gear as a fun weekend project.
-With all my regular hike gear in a single box, I don’t have to worry I’m overlooking or forgetting anything.
-I spend less time preparing — which means more time doing.
+With all my regular hike gear in a single box, I don’t have to worry I’m forgetting anything as I head out the door.
+I spend less way time preparing — which means more time doing.

 I should have done this years ago.
 I don’t have a ton of gear but — between my regular hiking gear, my winter gear, and my camping gear — it has started to add up.